 Focus area: water management

-Increasingly scarce water supplies are a growing risk for many of the companies the fund invests in.
+Scarce water supplies are a growing risk for many of the companies the fund invests in.
 Managing this risk is important for the companies’ financial results and the fund’s investments.

-We have identified seven industries that are particularly exposed to the risk of scarce water supplies.
+We have identified number of industries that are particularly exposed to the risk of scarce water supplies.
 These are food, agriculture, pulp and paper, pharmaceuticals, mining, water supply and electricity production.
 We expect companies in these industries to manage risk from scarce water supplies.
 Our expectations are outlined in NBIM Investor Expectations: Water Management.
 The document is used as a basis for dialogue with companies we invest in.

 We expect companies to have: